m3rcer/m3rcer.github.io/_posts/HackTheBox_Schooled_Writeup/2021-05-06-HTB_Schooled_Writeup.md

 ```

-Directory bruteforcing w Gobuster and such dosen't result in anything too useful.
+Directory bruteforcing w Gobuster and such dosent result in anything too useful.

 So far info discovered: